 Rivesaltes

-The Rivesaltes appellation takes its name from the town of Rivesaltes, which means "High Banks" in Catalan.
-Crossed by 3 rivers - the Agly, the Têt and the Tech - which have shaped a relief of tiered terraces and hills, the Rivesaltes vineyards cover extremely diverse soils: sometimes white, like the pebbles of the middle and high terraces or the granitic arenas of the Albères, sometimes red, like the clays and silts found in the Corbières foothills or the Aspres, sometimes black or brown, like the schists of the Agly valley.
-The terroir of Rivesaltes is fully expressed in the crus offered by Domaine Sarda-Malet, Domaine de Rancy and Domaine La Casenove.
+The Rivesaltes wine appellation takes its name from the town of Rivesaltes, which means "High Banks" in Catalan.
+Crossed by three rivers—the Agly, the Têt, and the Tech—which have shaped a landscape of terraced slopes and hills, the Rivesaltes vineyards cover extremely diverse soils: sometimes white, like the pebbles of the middle and upper terraces or the granitic sands of the Albères; sometimes red, like the clays and silts found in the foothills of the Corbières or in the Aspres; and sometimes black or brown, like the schists of the Agly Valley.
+The terroir of Rivesaltes is fully expressed in the wines produced by Domaine Sarda-Malet, Domaine de Rancy, and Domaine La Casenove.

-The Rivesaltes appellation takes its name from the town of Rivesaltes, which means "High Banks" in Catalan.
-Crossed by 3 rivers - the Agly, the Têt and the Tech - which have shaped a relief of tiered terraces and hills, the Rivesaltes vineyards cover extremely diverse soils: sometimes white, like the pebbles of the middle and high terraces or the granitic arenas of the Albères, sometimes red, like the clays and silts found in the Corbières foothills or the Aspres, sometimes black or brown, like the schists of the Agly valley.
-The terroir of Rivesaltes is fully expressed in the crus offered by Domaine Sarda-Malet, Domaine de Rancy and Domaine La Casenove.
+The Rivesaltes wine appellation takes its name from the town of Rivesaltes, which means "High Banks" in Catalan.
+Crossed by three rivers—the Agly, the Têt, and the Tech—which have shaped a landscape of terraced slopes and hills, the Rivesaltes vineyards cover extremely diverse soils: sometimes white, like the pebbles of the middle and upper terraces or the granitic sands of the Albères; sometimes red, like the clays and silts found in the foothills of the Corbières or in the Aspres; and sometimes black or brown, like the schists of the Agly Valley.
+The terroir of Rivesaltes is fully expressed in the wines produced by Domaine Sarda-Malet, Domaine de Rancy, and Domaine La Casenove.

-Buy the best Rivesaltes wines in private sale!
+Buy the best Rivesaltes wines at a private sale!

 -20€